NewWiz/Watering-Project/Readme.md

 # Watering-Project

-An Arduino based automated watering project.
-An overview can be found at https://www.youtube.com/watch?v=GpzEVzScIM4.
+An Arduino based automated watering project that I did for my Capstone project 2021.